-However Andrea was highly praised by the judges for his rendition of Houston's I Have Nothing.
-Louis told him: "That's how you do a Whitney song, and that's how you do it justice."
+However Faustini was highly praised by the judges for his rendition of Houston's I Have Nothing.
+Walsh told him: "That's how you do a Whitney song, and that's how you do it justice."

-Lauren impressed with Whitney's How Will I Know? - Louis told her: "We knew you could sing, now we know you can dance."
+Platt impressed with Houston's How Will I Know? - Walsh told her: "We knew you could sing, now we know you can dance."

-Stevi survived despite being criticised by judges for his quirky Egyptian-themed version of Sir Elton's I'm Still Standing.
-Simon said: "You are going to be remembered for that performance, it's the craziest thing I've ever seen on any of these shows."
+Ritchie survived despite being criticised by judges for his quirky Egyptian-themed version of Sir Elton's I'm Still Standing.
+Cowell said: "You are going to be remembered for that performance, it's the craziest thing I've ever seen on any of these shows."

 Mel B said: "There's problems in the house."